aysf/gotp/README.md

 # Connecting to Server via SFTP with Go

 ## How to use:
-1. create folder in the server in home dir `mkdir filefromclient`,
+1. create folder in server home dir -- for receiving file from client `mkdir filefromclient`,
+2. create folder in server home dir -- for client downloading `mkdir filefromserver`, then `touch filefromserver/server1`
 2. create `server.conf` in this app dir,
 3. run `go run main.go`